-- 1st Violation: distribution of the Parent and Spectator Code of Conduct warning. - 2nd Violation: removal from Special Olympics Michigan event for the remainder of the day. - 3rd Violation: removal for remainder of the season.
+- 1st Violation: distribution of the Parent and Spectator Code of Conduct warning. - 2nd Violation: removal from Special Olympics Michigan event for the remainder of the day.

+• 3rd Violation: removal for remainder of the season.

-SOMI reserves right to permanently remove based on severity and/or frequency of behavior
+SOMI reserves right to permanently remove based on severity and/or frequency of behavior registration fee will be transferred from the Area account to the state account on the payment date.

-Refer to the Athlete Code of Conduct Refer to the Coach Code of Conduct
+- Refer to the Athlete Code of Conduct - Refer to the Coach Code of Conduct